Aaj Ki Raat: Development

 The track falls into the genre of 1980s retro-disco.
-According to the script of the movie, the song was to be included with Shahrukh Khan, Priyanka Chopra and Isha Koppikar dancing at a private underworld party.
 Director Farhan Akhtar suggested using a retro rock number.
 Shankar–Ehsaan–Loy got together with director Farhan Akhtar, who himself was a music enthusiast, to come up with the track which had elements of music styles they listened to in the late 1970s and 1980s.
-The song fits well in the movie, as the movie in itself is a retro story presented in a modern style.
+The song fits well in the film, as the film in itself is a retro story presented in a modern style.
+To ensure that this song fits in line with the 1970s, the track was heavily inspired from 1977 Donna Summer hit I Feel Love.

 Ehsaan stated that the song was influenced by the synthpop music of the late 1970s and 1980s, including musicians such as Ultravox and Cerrone.

-Live drums were used for the song and Ehsaan experimented with thin guitar riff's to get the twanginess of The Ventures & The Shadows.

-The song was performed by Alisha, Mahalaxmi Iyer & Sonu Nigam.
+The song was performed by Alisha, Mahalaxmi Iyer and Sonu Nigam.

 Reception

 The song was well received by the critics.
 It was featured in the 10 Dances that Made You Flock the Theatres list of Bollywood Hungama.
 It also did well in the music charts and climbed up later on.
 The Don soundtrack album became the best-selling Bollywood soundtrack albums of 2006, with 1.5 million units sold in India.